 Again, a whopping 23 ingredients in this blend with Spirulina being number 5 in the list.

 11 ingredients in this blend with Spirulina being way down at number 8 in the list.

-The simple fact is DON’T BE FOOLED by fancy sounding pseudo-scientific blends – they are hiding the supplements effectiveness.
+The simple fact is DON’T BE FOOLED by fancy-sounding pseudo-scientific blends – they are hiding the effectiveness of the supplement.

 On a final note, as I discussed in our Super Greens Benefits above, some of the claims are tenuous whilst others are just plain wrong.

 When to take Super Greens?